SciFracX/FractionalDiffEq.jl/docs/src/index.md

 ## Features

+1. While most fractional differential equations solvers are implemented using Matlab, **FractionalDiffEq.jl** is totally driven by [Julia](https://julialang.org/) and licensed with [MIT License](https://en.wikipedia.org/wiki/MIT_License), ensure its everlasting development and open source.

+2. Benefit from the advancing features of JuliaLang, FractionalDiffEq.jl has impressing performance and high speed, help the model more efficient and robust.

 ## Roadmap

-- [ ] More algorithms are planned to support
+[ ] More algorithms are planned to support.
-- [ ] Fractional Partial differential Equations
+[ ] Improve benchmark.

 ## Contributing